splunk/observability-workshop/content/en/s4r/9-custom-dashboard/3-custom-chart.md

 weight: 3
 ---

-In this part of the workshop we are going to create a chart that we will add to our dashboard, we will also link it to the detector we previously build.
-This will allow us to see the behaviour of our test and get alerted if one or more of our test runs breaches its SLA.
+In this part of the workshop we are going to create a chart that we will add to our dashboard, we will also link it to the detector we previously built.
+This will allow us to see the behavior of our test and get alerted if one or more of our test runs breach its SLA.

 {{% notice title="Exercise" style="green" icon="running" %}}